Hierarchyj/Hierarchyj/README.md

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

-<p align="center">Others condone of how explicit I can be, and I disregard of that.
+<p align="center">Others don't condone of how explicit I can be, and I disregard of that.

  <p align="center"><img width="296" height="152" alt="Screenshot 2025-09-19 225010" src="https://github.com/user-attachments/assets/9a61edf4-b970-4377-acda-7422b64318b4" />//